bambooww/iot-tree/web/doc/en/doc/quick_start.md

 # Prerequisites

-In order to run IOT tree, you need the following conditions:
+In order to run IOT-Tree Server, you need the following conditions:

-Java running environment version is above 1.8, and ensure that your running environment is specific to Java environment variables such as path JAVA_HOME has been set.
+Java running environment version 1.8 and above, and ensure that your running environment is specific to Java environment variables such as path JAVA_HOME has been set.

+If you have not installed the Java runtime environment, please go to <a href="https://www.oracle.com/java/technologies/" target="_blank">Oracle Java</a> or other relevant websites to download and install it according to the prompts, and select the Java SE version.

 For example: